To enable lasting solutions that positively impact our community locally and across the world.

 “My Home” Australasia Ltd is building affordable, energy efficient, architecturally designed homes for people experiencing homelessness, based on Housing First principles.
 City Rotary is supporting the implementation and scalability of the project through our Emplace Initiative and working with other Rotary Clubs to provide furniture and fittings for the homes.

-A Medical Respite Centre changing the lives of people experiencing homelessness
+A Medical Respite Centre improving the health of people experiencing homelessness

 City Rotary is working with CARAD (Centre for Asylum Seekers, Refugees and Detainees) and MercyCare to increase employment opportunities for refugees and asylum seekers and reduce the time to achieve financial independence, with a focus on micro enterprise, social enterprise and developing relationships with employers.
-A number of initiatives are underway, including research, database building, mentor training, employment readiness workshops and work experience opportunities.
+A number of initiatives are underway including research and employment readiness workshops.

-As part of our partnership with CARAD, Rotary is also providing in-depth IT support, including defining IT requirement, assisting with a successful Lotterywest grant and program managing implementation.Image courtesy of CARAD.
+In addition, as part of our partnership with CARAD, Rotary is also providing in-depth IT support, including defining IT requirements, assisting with a successful Lotterywest grant and program managing implementation.Image courtesy of CARAD.

 Kimberley Dental Team